Last updated on June 3rd, 2022

 Activated charcoal works like this: When oxygen passes over the activated carbon substance, any chemical or toxic substances within are drawn up and trapped on the inside of these little pores where they’re unable to escape.
 That means you can breathe easier in rooms with an activated charcoal filter!

 The answer to the question is that activated charcoal does not act as an air purifier.
-It filters some of the toxins in home’s air but cannot break up and filter out all toxins like other products on the market such as a HEPA filter or ionizer.
+It filters some of the smells in home’s air but cannot break up and filter out all toxins like other products on the market such as a HEPA air filter or ionizer.

 This means you need more than just one item for better protection from harmful substances in your environment; if this was not enough then I would recommend consulting with a professional who specializes in environmentally-friendly living spaces about what additional steps may be taken.